Joy-Wangari/data-tools/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> Support this project that can be used to manage music streaming services

-If you like this project...
+If you like this project, please give it a star ⭐️ and follow this account

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>